-- Are immune to the devaluations so common to frequent flyer programs
+- They are immune to the devaluations so common to frequent flyer programs

 - Are simple programs that don’t require any specialized knowledge of award charts or partners

 - There are no blackout dates

-- You still receive hotel elite status benefits and earn frequent flyer miles, elite qualification miles and elite qualification dollars when you redeem fixed-value points and miles for flights and hotels
+- You still receive hotel elite status benefits and earn frequent flyer miles, elite qualification miles/nights, and elite qualification dollars when you redeem fixed-value points and miles for flights and hotels

 Which Cards Offer Fixed-Value Points?

-Alongside the some well known fixed-value cards most familiar to U.S. travelers, a few new fixed-value cards have entered the market in recent times.
+Alongside the well known fixed-value cards most familiar to U.S. travelers, a few new cards earning fixed-value points have entered the market in recent times.